Maria Madalena de Martel Patrício

 Maria Madalena Valdez Trigueiros de Martel Patrício (19 April 1884 – 3 November 1947) was a Portuguese novelist and poet.
 She became the first Portuguese woman nominated for the Nobel Prize in Literature, despite being now a largely forgotten writer in her home country.

 Biography

 Maria Madalena de Martel Patrício was born in Lisbon on 19 April 1884, into an aristocratic family with roots in Pombal.

 She married Francisco Ribas Patrício (1869-1960), judge and judge at the Lisbon Court of Appeal.

 She died on 3 November 1947.

+Literary works

+Maria Madalena de Martel Patricio published around 25 books of fiction, poetry and essays, including several autobiographical books about her childhood such as Quando eu era pequenina and one book of poems written in French, Le livre du passé mort.
+Her writing has been compared to the works of the contemporary authors François Mauriac and Selma Lagerlöf.

 Nobel Prize in Literature

 Maria Magdalena became the first Portuguese woman to be nominated for the Nobel Prize for Literature for the first time in 1934 by Bento Carqueja, a member of the Lisbon Academy of Sciences.
 She also became the second most nominated Portuguese, having been nominated a total of 14 times over the 15 years (1934, 1935 and from 1937 to 1947) after the poet António Correia de Oliveira.